wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Subdirectories:
    - attic   : junk from that past that I might need one time
-   - library : the peripheral chips supported by the library
    - demo    : demonstration projects, organized by target
-   - library : the target and hardware independent parts of the library
+   - include : the peripheral chips supported by the library
-   - targets : the HALs for the supported taregts
-   - shields : support for some arduino shields
-   - chips : support for chips external to the micro-controller
    - tests   : tests, organized by target

 Files:
    - license_1_0.txt : boost license
-   - documentation.docx : HwCpp documentation
+   - hwcpp-documentation.docx : HwCpp documentation
    - makefile.inc : add the settings for this library (for bmptk)
    - Makefile.link : build dependencies on other libraries and bmptk
    - readme.md : this file